IZSAM-StatGIS/spotting_cp_satellite/README.md

+### Repository content description

 This repository contains the code described in the **Spotting Culex pipiens from Satellite: modeling environmental suitability in central Italy with Sentinel-2 and Deep Learning methods** scientific paper for EO data download and preprocessing.
+At the path *src/EO*, you will find the scripts used for downloading and preprocessing satellite data.

+ * MODIS sample data is provided

+ * Sentinel-2 sample data is NOT provided due to its size (about 600/1200 MB).
+You can download a sample Sentinel-2 archive for testing, running the 01b_DOWNLOAD_S2_CDSE.py script.
+It requires your Copernicus Data Space Ecosystem credentials (register [here](https://tinyurl.com/yw69kbuj))

+ * The python script used to download the Sentinel-2 data described in the paper relies on the [SentinelSat](https://sentinelsat.readthedocs.io/en/stable/index.html) package, which is **no longer functional**, since the Copernicus SciHub was permanently closed.
+Read the project development team's announcement [here](https://github.com/sentinelsat/sentinelsat/blob/main/README.rst).
+Nonetheless, we have included the sentinelsat based script (01a_DOWNLOAD_S2.py) in the repository for completeness and informational purposes, but we did not include the sentinelsat package in the *requirements.txt* file because it would be pointless.

 ### Prepare the environment

 ##### VS Code DevContainer